tupui/scipy/joss_qmc/paper.md

 # Statement of need

-NumPy pseudorandom number generators (`numpy.random`) have become the de-facto standard for sampling random numbers in the scientific Python ecosystem.
+NumPy pseudorandom number generators (`numpy.random`) have become the de facto standard for sampling random numbers in the scientific Python ecosystem.
 These methods are fast and reliable, and the results are repeatable when a seed is provided.
 However, sampling in high dimensions with pseudorandom numbers tends to produce